marvosyntactical/joeynmt/NOTES.md

 beam search should work now ✔️

-vanilla RNN
-* code runs, *TODO* do a full run with results on cluster

-vanilla TF
-*TODO*

 ### 31.08.20 recurrent multihop issues
 => seems to work okay, but kb attentions dont get plotted anymore